Eastern Christianity: Eastern Catholic Churches

 The twenty-three Eastern Catholic Churches are in communion with the Holy See at the Vatican whilst being rooted in the theological and liturgical traditions of Eastern Christianity.
 Most of these churches were originally part of the Orthodox East, but have since been reconciled to the Latin Church.

 Many of these churches were originally part of one of the above families and so are closely related to them by way of ethos and liturgical practice.
 As in the other Eastern churches, married men may become priests, and parish priests administer the mystery of confirmation to newborn infants immediately after baptism, via the rite of chrismation; the infants are then administered Holy Communion.

 The Syro-Malabar Church, which is part of the Saint Thomas Christian community in India, follows East Syriac traditions and liturgy.
 Other Saint Thomas Christians of India, who were originally of the same East Syriac tradition, passed instead to the West Syriac tradition and now form part of Oriental Orthodoxy (some from the Oriental Orthodox in India united with the Catholic Church in 1930 and became the Syro-Malankara Catholic Church).
 The Maronite Church claims never to have been separated from Rome, and has no counterpart Orthodox Church out of communion with the Pope.
 It is therefore inaccurate to refer to it as a "Uniate" Church.
 The Italo-Albanian Catholic Church has also never been out of communion with Rome, but, unlike the Maronite Church, it resembles the liturgical rite of the Eastern Orthodox Church.

 Dissenting movements

 In addition to these four mainstream branches, there are a number of much smaller groups which originated from disputes with the dominant tradition of their original areas.
 Most of these are either part of the more traditional Old Believer movement, which arose from a schism within Russian Orthodoxy, or the more radical Spiritual Christianity movement.
 The latter includes a number of diverse "low-church" groups, from the Bible-centered Molokans to the anarchic Doukhobors to the self-mutilating Skoptsy.
 None of these groups are in communion with the mainstream churches listed above.
-There are also national dissidents, where ethnic groups want their own nation-church, such as the Macedonian Orthodox Church and the Montenegrin Orthodox Church; both are domiciles of the Serbian Orthodox Church.
-There are also some Reformed Churches which share characteristics of Eastern Christianity, to varying extents.
+There are also national dissidents, where ethnic groups want their own nation-church, such as the Montenegrin Orthodox Church in domicile of the Serbian Orthodox Church.
+There are also some Reformed churches which share characteristics of Eastern Christianity, to varying extents.